manhtukhang/niri-caelestia-shell/README.md

 **1.** Install the dependencies listed below.
 * Exapmle of what to do for CachyOS / Arch:
-  1. `sudo pacman -S ddcutil brightnessctl cava networkmanager i2c-tools fish aubio libpipewire glibc qt6-declarative gcc-libs ttf-jetbrains-mono-nerd grim swappy libqalculate --needed`
+  1. `sudo pacman -S ddcutil brightnessctl cava networkmanager i2c-tools fish aubio libpipewire glibc qt6-declarative gcc-libs ttf-cascadia-code-nerd grim swappy libqalculate --needed`
   2. `paru ttf-material-symbols-variable-git app2unit-git --needed`

 **2.** Either download the code, or clone this repo to your Quickshell config folder.